Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 Transparency and Double Buffering
 ---------------------------------

-Since Qt 4.0, :sip:ref:`~PyQt6.QtWidgets.QWidget` automatically double-buffers its painting, so there is no need to write double-buffering code in :sip:ref:`~PyQt6.QtWidgets.QWidget.paintEvent` to avoid flicker.
+:sip:ref:`~PyQt6.QtWidgets.QWidget` automatically double-buffers its painting, so there is no need to write double-buffering code in :sip:ref:`~PyQt6.QtWidgets.QWidget.paintEvent` to avoid flicker.

-Since Qt 4.1, the contents of parent widgets are propagated by default to each of their children as long as :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_PaintOnScreen` is not set.
+The contents of parent widgets are propagated by default to each of their children as long as :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_PaintOnScreen` is not set.
 Custom widgets can be written to take advantage of this feature by updating irregular regions (to create non-rectangular child widgets), or painting with colors that have less than full alpha component.
 The following diagram shows how attributes and properties of a custom widget can be fine-tuned to achieve different effects.

 .. image:: ../../../images/propagation-custom.png

 In the above diagram, a semi-transparent rectangular child widget with an area removed is constructed and added to a parent widget (a :sip:ref:`~PyQt6.QtWidgets.QLabel` showing a pixmap).
 Then, different properties and widget attributes are set to achieve different effects:

 * The left widget has no additional properties or widget attributes set.
-This default state suits most custom widgets using transparency, are irregularly-shaped, or do not paint over their entire area with an opaque brush.
+This default state suits most custom widgets that have transparency, are irregularly-shaped, or do not paint over their entire area with an opaque brush.

 * The center widget has the :sip:ref:`~PyQt6.QtWidgets.QWidget.autoFillBackground` property set.
 This property is used with custom widgets that rely on the widget to supply a default background, and do not paint over their entire area with an opaque brush.

 * The right widget has the :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_OpaquePaintEvent` widget attribute set.
 This indicates that the widget will paint over its entire area with opaque colors.
 The widget's area will initially be *uninitialized*, represented in the diagram with a red diagonal grid pattern that shines through the overpainted area.
-The Qt::WA_OpaquePaintArea attribute is useful for widgets that need to paint their own specialized contents quickly and do not need a default filled background.

 To rapidly update custom widgets with simple background colors, such as real-time plotting or graphing widgets, it is better to define a suitable background color (using :sip:ref:`~PyQt6.QtWidgets.QWidget.setBackgroundRole` with the :sip:ref:`~PyQt6.QtGui.QPalette.ColorRole.Window` role), set the :sip:ref:`~PyQt6.QtWidgets.QWidget.autoFillBackground` property, and only implement the necessary drawing functionality in the widget's :sip:ref:`~PyQt6.QtWidgets.QWidget.paintEvent`.

-To rapidly update custom widgets that constantly paint over their entire areas with opaque content, e.g., video streaming widgets, it is better to set the widget's :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_OpaquePaintEvent`, avoiding any unnecessary overhead associated with repainting the widget's background.
+To rapidly update custom widgets that constantly paint over their entire areas with opaque content, for example, video streaming widgets, it is better to set the widget's :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_OpaquePaintEvent`, avoiding any unnecessary overhead associated with repainting the widget's background.

 If a widget has both the :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_OpaquePaintEvent` widget attribute *and* the :sip:ref:`~PyQt6.QtWidgets.QWidget.autoFillBackground` property set, the :sip:ref:`~PyQt6.QtCore.Qt.WidgetAttribute.WA_OpaquePaintEvent` attribute takes precedence.
 Depending on your requirements, you should choose either one of them.

-Since Qt 4.1, the contents of parent widgets are also propagated to standard Qt widgets.
+The contents of parent widgets are also propagated to standard Qt widgets.
 This can lead to some unexpected results if the parent widget is decorated in a non-standard way, as shown in the diagram below.

 .. image:: ../../../images/propagation-standard.png